radio-pi/radio-pi.github.io/_posts/2016-01-12-setup-a-radio-pi.md

 ### Static IP

 With the IP and ssh started we are able to login to our Raspberry Pi with `ssh pi@192.168.1.XXX`.
-Before everthing elese change the password with `passwd`.
+Before everything else change the password with `passwd`.
 Cool now we can configure a static IP.
 You don't need one but it makes life simpler.
 (Also I always install vim)